 Using predictions made by the French Urbain Le Verrier, Johann Galle at the Berlin Observatory discovered Neptune in 1846.
 The amateur astronomer William Lassell spotted one of its Moon, Triton, 17 days after Neptune’s discovery.
 Which pitch would have Boethius assigned to Neptune, had he known about the blue planet?
 Today Neptune is said to have 14 moons, all captured objects.
 Would the existence of Neptune, Uranus, and Pluto have transformed Kepler’s musical composition?
 Has anyone tried since to build on his original work?
-Beyond what is possible to be reasonably thought, beyond consciousness, Neptune already existed in the background, waiting to be spotted to join the symphony.
+Beyond what can be reasonably thought, beyond consciousness, Neptune already existed in the background, waiting to be spotted to join the symphony.

-I usually shy away from words like truth, for I am unsure that there is an ultimate truth, and I believe in myriads of bits of experience and feeling in the Universe, each with its own subjective view.
+I usually shy away from words like truth, for I am unsure that there is an ultimate truth, and I believe in myriads of bits of experience and feeling in the Universe, each with their own subjective view.
 Truth isn’t on the list of words, like avoidance, nothingness, and beyond, that cast a spell on me, for my truth is beyond.
 Beyond distance, beyond the horizon.
 Beyond the reach of imagination, beyond the heliosphere.
 Beyond appearance, beyond physical reach.
 Beyond the known world, beyond our earthly life.
 Beyond ourselves, beyond the grave.
 Beyond reality, beyond possibility.
 Beyond hope, beyond illusions.
 Beyond limits, beyond understanding.
 Beyond individual needs, concerns, bubbles, and beyond the visible.

 We are left with a licence to enchantment.

 Still soaked in a Keplerian atmosphere, I wonder about the Universe's sense of harmony.
 In astrological terms, I am Neptunian for my love of the unknown and my exploration of the foreign.
-Neptune is the eighth and most distant planet of the solar system.
+Neptune is the eighth and most distant planet in the solar system.
 It may have been formed by core accretion much closer to the Sun, in a colder part of the solar nebula than Jupiter and Saturn.
 It may even have switched position with its companion Uranus.
-Now located at around 930 million miles away from Uranus, 30 times as far from the Sun as Earth, it takes 165 Earth years to orbit the Sun.
+Now located around 930 million miles from Uranus, 30 times as far from the Sun as Earth, it takes 165 Earth years to orbit the Sun.

 Neptune, whose apparent size in our sky is roughly a factor of 10 smaller than Jupiter and Saturn, has at least five main rings and four more ring arcs, which are clumps of dust and debris likely formed by the gravity of a nearby moon.
 It experiences seasons just like Earth does.
 Are they seasons of feeling such as those painted by Frank Weston Benson (in the circular panels on the South wall of the Library of Congress building)?
 Does Neptune feel the joy of anticipation during spring and the urge to possess in summer?
-Is its joy waning in the fall?
+Does its joy wane in the fall?
 And does it learn to embrace acceptance in winter?
 Each of the four seasons lasts for over 40 years.

 Its internal energy may be the outcome of massive and dense projectiles that penetrated towards the center and deposited mass and energy in the deep interior.
 It is suggested that molecular condensation into clouds led to the formation of a number of atmospheric superadiabatic regions in the middle and deep atmosphere, resulting in the deep interior being hot.
-However, the evidence is mounting against a Neptunian scenario with an adiabatic interior with distinct layers.
-Neptune may display a gradual distribution of heavy materials and water.
-Its internal heat source is smaller than those of Jupiter and Saturn, resulting in a much lower capacity to power internal convection.
+However, the evidence is mounting against a Neptunian scenario of an adiabatic interior with distinct layers.
+Neptune might display a gradual distribution of heavy materials and water.
+Its internal heat source is smaller than that of Jupiter and Saturn, resulting in a much lower capacity to power internal convection.

 Deeper energy mechanisms may also point to an ocean of super-hot water under Neptune's frigid atmosphere that does not boil away because of incredibly high pressure that keeps it locked inside.
-Such internal energy enables the unraveling of powerful winds and rapidly evolving storms fueled by methane condensation and characterized by a strong eastward jet at the equator at speeds of more than 1,200 mph.
+Such internal energy enables the unraveling of powerful winds and rapidly evolving storms fueled by methane condensation and characterized by a robust eastward jet at the equator at speeds of more than 1200 mph.
 In comparison, Earth's most powerful winds hit only about 250 mph.
 Neptune, whose obliquity of 30 degrees is thought to be the result of giant collisions during formation, possesses a tilted magnetic field whose interaction with the solar wind shapes an asymmetric and dynamical magnetosphere.
 It also radiates complex auroral emissions.